awsdocs/aws-cost-management-user-guide/doc_source/useconsolidatedbilling-procedure.md

 1. Create an organization from the account that you want to be the payer account of your new organization\.
 For details, see [Creating an Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_create.html)\.
 The payer account is responsible for paying the charges of all the linked accounts\.

-1. \(Optional\) Create accounts that are automatically llinked to the organization\.
+1. \(Optional\) Create accounts that are automatically linked to the organization\.
 For details, see [ Creating an AWS Account in Your Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html)\.

 1. \(Optional\) Invite existing accounts to join your organization\.
 For details, see [ Inviting an AWS Account to Join Your Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html)\.